cambridge-cares/TheWorldAvatar/Agents/BMSQueryAgent/README.md

 # BMSQueryAgent
 BMSQueryAgent is an agent designed to query for equipment instances and the related zones from the knowledge graph.
 With this agent, a user can get all the equipment following the link building - facility - room - equipment.
-The agent is usually used in the BMS Query App for visualisation.

 To achieve a balance between response speed and body size, the agent breaks the above link to two Http requests.
 - Request sent to `retrieve/zones` will return all the available buildings, the associated facilities and all the rooms in each facility in JSON format.
+- Request sent to `retrieve/lab` is similar to `retrieve/zones` but only the zones in lab namespace
+- Request sent to `retrieve/office` is similar to `retrieve/zones` but only the zones in office namespace
 - Once the room is determined, users can send `retrieve/equipment?RoomIRI=<selected room iri>` to get all the equipment in the selected room.

 # 1. Setup